Bonaparte's gull: Breeding

 The female lays a clutch of 2–4 eggs, with most nests containing 3 eggs.
 The eggs are subelliptical, slightly glossy and smooth, measuring 49 × 34 mm and weighing 28.5 g.
 They range in colour from pale to medium green, olive or buff, and may be variably marked with spots, blotches, or scrawls of brown, grey, violet, or black; these markings may be fine and evenly distributed over the entire surface of the egg, or thick and concentrated towards the egg's larger end.
 The eggs are incubated by both parents for 22–24 days.
 Studies have shown that breeding populations can be significantly impacted by bad weather.
-In one multi-year study in Churchill, Manitoba, for example, more than half of the eggs laid in observed nests were blown out of those nests during storms; only 42% of eggs survived to hatching.
+In one multi-year study in Churchill, Manitoba, more than half of the eggs laid in observed nests were blown out of those nests during storms; only 42% of eggs survived to hatching.

 Hatchling Bonaparte's gulls are semi-precocial, emerging from their eggs covered with natal down feathers, and with eyes already opened.
 The down is yellowish-buff, greyer on the flanks and belly, and somewhat pinkish on the breast, with dark brown mottling on the upperparts and head.
 The bill is blue-black with a pinkish base, and the legs and feet are pinkish-buff.
 Young birds typically leave the nest within 2–7 days of hatching, jumping out and following their parents to the nearest open water.
 Both parents tend the young.
 The time it takes the young to fledge is unknown.
 Bonaparte's gulls may live to 18 years.